hilldr/SeqRetriever/README.md

 **REQUIREMENTS**: Input File's first column must be NCBI format gene names and the remaining columns must be fpkm data

-In order to use this function, you must have access to R. The function name is gene_retriever().
+In order to use this function, you must have access to R. You can download R at http://cran.r-project.org/

+The function name is gene_retriever().